bitbane/CANT/README.md

 All of the stuff that is normally handled by a CAN controller that is baked into sillicon is up for grabs.

-CANT is designed to run on an ST Micro [Nucleo-H743ZI](http://www.st.com/en/evaluation-tools/nucleo-h743zi.html) development board.
+CANT is designed to run on an ST Micro [Nucleo-H743ZI](http://www.st.com/en/evaluation-tools/nucleo-h743zi.html) (Update: The Nucleo-H743ZI has been discontinued.
+It's replacement the Nucleo-H743ZI2 works with CANT out of the box). development board.
 This board was chosen due to its speed (400MHz) and essentially infinite ram and flash.

 ## Getting started with the Nucleo-STM32H7 development board